-The word “grave” (and the various other versions of it) is the Hebrew word sheol and is the state or a condition of death or oblivion – not hell as understood by many to be a place of eternal torment where evil people go.
-Sheol and its Greek equivalent, hades, is the condition of the grave, and it is referred to as the sleep of death in Matthew 9:24 and John 11:11.
+The word translated as both “hell,” “grave” and “pit” in the Old Testament is the Hebrew word sheol.
+It means the state or a condition of death or oblivion – not a literal place of eternal torment where evil people go.
+Sheol and its Greek equivalent, hades, is the condition of the grave, referred to as the sleep of death in Matthew 9:24 and John 11:11.

-Ecclesiastes 9:5 supports the state of nothingness – “the dead know not anything.”
+Ecclesiastes 9:5 supports this state of nothingness: “The dead know not anything.”
 Every human who dies goes to the grave/sheol/hades as did Jesus, who was in this condition for parts of three days until his resurrection (Luke 24:46).

 Some people are confused as to the meaning of 1 Peter 3:18-20: (NASB1995) “For Christ also died for sins once for all, the just for the unjust, so that he might bring us to God, having been put to death in the flesh, but made alive in the spirit; in which also he went and made proclamation to the spirits now in prison, who once were disobedient, when the patience of God kept waiting in the days of Noah, during the construction of the ark, in which a few, that is, eight persons, were brought safely through the water.”
 The concept of being “made alive in the spirit” refers to becoming spirit-begotten by God when we receive salvation.
 This energizing of the new life occurs in us while we are still in the flesh.
 Ephesians 2:1, “And you hath he quickened, who were dead in trespasses and sins”.